-The Santa Rosa Loop Hike in Wildwood Park in Thousand Oaks is a 6 1/2 mile trek with moderately challenging uphills and downhills.
-You’ll be reward with beautiful views of the Conejo Valley and Santa Rosa Valley.
+The Santa Rosa Loop Hike at Wildwood Park in Thousand Oaks is a 6 1/2 mile trek with moderately challenging uphills and downhills.
+You’ll be rewarded with beautiful views of the Conejo Valley and Santa Rosa Valley.

 Start at the main Wildwood trailhead at the west end of Avenida de Los Arboles.
 Take the main Mesa Trail towards Lizard Rock.
 You'll soon reach the Santa Rosa Trail sign, which points you north.

 So you're heading east and almost feeling like maybe you're getting lost, but this indeed is the Santa Rosa Trail.
 Just stay towards the left.
 It is single track much of the way over here.
 Then, you'll see the following sign as you get closer to the bottom of the Santa Rosa Valley.